Ark0N/webhook-tradingview-bot/README.md

 Navigate to the project directory and install the required dependencies using npm install

-Modify the config.js file in the root directory of the project and add your Binance API key and secret to the file in the following format:
+Modify the config.js file in the root directory of the project and add your Binance API key and secret to the file.

-javascript
-Copy code
-module.exports = {
-  binance: {
-    APIKEY: 'your-api-key',
-    APISECRET: 'your-api-secret'
-  }
-}

 A JSON message from TradingView to the Server looks like this: